helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I never felt I would be part of the international scene for 50 caps in my wildest dreams.</h3 quote>
+<h3 quote align='center'>If you go on stage with the wrong attitude, or something in your performance is off, you can lose an audience in the first minute.</h3 quote>

 ---